Guide

 South Korea's Basic Act on AI Advancement and Trust

-South Korea’s Basic Act on AI Advancement and Trust, passed in November 2024, establishes a regulatory framework to foster responsible AI development while safeguarding public trust.
-This legislation represents a significant step in positioning South Korea as a leader in both technological innovation and ethical AI governance.
+South Korea's Basic Act on AI Advancement and Trust, passed in November 2024, establishes a regulatory framework to foster responsible AI development while safeguarding public trust.
+Scheduled to take effect in late 2025, it introduces obligations for both domestic and foreign entities offering AI products and services within South Korea.

 Core Requirements of the Basic Act